gimlet-io/gimlet-website/src/docs/install-gimletd-and-enable-release-automation.md

 To verify the installation, you are going to
 - use the Gimlet CLI to ship a dummy artifact to GimletD
-- then make an ad-hoc deploy with `gimlet release make`
+- then make an ad hoc deploy with `gimlet release make`
 - and verify that GimletD made changes to the gitops repository

 ### Ship a dummy artifact